Gaddafi gunmen, government forces clash in Libyan capital

 The failure to seize the final Gaddafi bastions has also held up the attempt by Libya's new leaders to try to build a democratic government, a process they say will begin only after Sirte is captured.

-NTC commanders say Gaddafi's die-hard loyalists now only control an area measuring about 700 meters (yards) north to south, and around 1.5 km (a mile) east to west in a residential neighborhood mostly of apartment blocks.
+NTC commanders say Gaddafi's diehard loyalists now only control an area measuring about 700 metres (yards) north to south, and around 1.5 km (a mile) east to west in a residential neighbourhood comprising mostly apartment blocks.

 "We are going to engage them with tanks and heavy artillery first.
 After that we will send in the pick-up trucks with anti-aircraft guns, then the infantry," said NTC commander Abdul Hadi Doghman.

-The biggest obstacle to taking the town has been Gaddafi's snipers hiding in the buildings.
-Tanks are deployed to hit the buildings from close range and dislodge the sharpshooters.
+The biggest obstacle to taking the town has been Gaddafi's snipers hunkered down in buildings.

-Green flags, the banner of Gaddafi's rule, flew above many of the buildings in the loyalist enclave.
-An occasional sniper shot zipped past as the government forces cleaned their weapons and prepared to do battle another day.
+Green flags, the banner of Gaddafi's rule, still fly above many of the buildings in Sirte.
+An occasional sniper shot zipped past government forces cleaning their weapons.

-But there was no extra build-up of troops on Friday and the NTC forces did not appear to be preparing for a final push.

-Gaddafi himself is believed to be hiding somewhere in the vast Libyan desert.

-Gaddafi's encircled forces in Sirte can have little hope of victory, but still fight on, inflicting dozens of casualties with rocket-propelled grenades, mortars and small arms.
-One field hospital received two dead NTC fighters and 23 wounded on Thursday.
+Gaddafi's encircled forces in Sirte have little hope of victory, but still fight on, inflicting casualties with rocket-propelled grenades, mortars and small arms.

+Gaddafi himself is believed to be hiding somewhere in the vast desert of southern Libya.

 FEAR OF REPRISALS